 Those who will be rooting along the course keep those participants fueled with energy through the uphill climb to the finish are an integral.
 Want to join the thousands of spectators for the race on Fourth of July?

-With help from the of the Atlanta Track Club, here are some recommendations for where to watch the race:
+All you need to know is where to be, so with some help from the of the Atlanta Track Club, we’ve gathered some recommendations for where to watch the race:

 Arts Center: For access to Peachtree near Colony Square and the Woodruff Arts Center.